I won’t bury the lede. For the creamiest, dreamiest mashed potato recipe, you must make your mashed potatoes with cream cheese!

 - Add the cream cheese, butter, 1/2 cup of the milk, and a hefty pinch salt and pepper.

-- Mash the potatoes with a potato masher until they reach desired consistency.
-Taste and add additional salt and pepper to taste.
+- Mash the potatoes with a potato masher until they reach desired consistency, adding more milk a little at a time until they're the texture you'd like.
+Taste and add additional salt and pepper if you like.

-- Spoon into a large bowl and top with a generous pat of butter.
+- Spoon into a large bowl and top with a generous pat of butter and some fresh herbs if you like.
 Serve.

 Is that a Pyrex bowl I see?
 I love it!